 Time: 7:00-8:00 p.m.
 EST

 We invite you to join us Tuesday, December 4 at 7:00 p.m.
-EST for an online information session and Q&A with Laura Schiavo, Program Head and Assistant Professor for Museum Studies, about our Master of Arts in Museum Studies.
+EST for an online information session and Q&A with Laura Schiavo, Program Head and Associate Professor for Museum Studies, about our Master of Arts in Museum Studies.
 Learn how our Museum Studies program combines traditional academic training with museum practices and practical museum experience in order to prepare students for successful museum careers.
 You'll also have the opportunity to ask us any questions you have about our program and the application process.

 Museum Studies Open House

 Join our faculty for a program information session, followed by an opportunity to hear from current students as they present about recently completed internships!
 There will be time for questions from the audience as well.

 Speak with our faculty about how our MA in Museum Studies combines traditional academic training with museum practices and practical museum experience in order to prepare students for successful museum careers.
 Museum Studies students secure internships at museums around the city, and the country.
 In these brief presentations, students will explain their expectations for the internship, the work they did, and the skills they learned at their summer internships.
 Afterward, you have the option to take a campus tour starting at 12:30pm.

 All Museum Studies Students in the MA and On-Campus Certificate Program are required to complete one internship, although two internships are offered to all students and highly recommended*; each internship is for three academic credits and totals 260 hours of work.